Feature-Driven Strategies for Trading Wind Power and Hydrogen: Numerical Analysis

 \subsection{Case Study Data}

 We use historical data for the year $2019$ for training, and the year $2020$ for testing, ensuring that the models are evaluated through all seasonal variations.
+It is essential to evaluate the models with out-of-sample testing in this way, using more recent data for testing than was used for training, to ensure the performance of the models is due to them generalizing observed patterns in the features and not overfitting the training data.
 All price data is publicly available on ENTSO-e \cite{entso}, along with production data for specific wind farms, and aggregated forecasts of offshore/onshore wind production in the Danish bidding zones DK1 and DK2.
 The production from the wind farm in Roedsand, Denmark is used to model the realized wind production of the hybrid power plant.

 Realistic forecasts of day-ahead price and wind power production have been provided by Siemens Gamesa Renewable Energy for five consecutive months.
 Two years of synthetic forecasts are created for both price and wind production, by fitting the statistical characteristics of the forecast error of Siemens Gamesa forecasts to a theoretical distribution, and then sampling from this distribution to generate new forecast errors with the same characteristics.
 Fig. \ref{fig:forecasts} provides a histogram of both original and generated forecast errors for both day-ahead market price and wind production forecasts.